Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: Related Works

 \section{Related Works}

 \textbf{Adversarial Attacks.} Adversarial attacks fall into two main categories: white-box and black-box attacks~\cite{mahmood2021back}.
 In white-box attacks, an attacker has access to the target model's internal information, enabling direct gradient extraction and adversarial example generation~\cite{carlini2019evaluating}.
-In contrast, in black-box attacks, an attacker has limited model knowledge and utilizes alternative information sources \cite{chen2017zoo,zhou2020dast} to create adversarial examples.
-This paper focuses on white-box attacks as they are generally more effective compared to black-box attacks \cite{croce2020reliable,wang2022iwa}.
-Many white-box attack techniques are developed in recent years.
+On the contrary, in black-box attacks, an attacker has limited model knowledge and uses alternative information sources \cite{chen2017zoo,zhou2020dast} to create adversarial examples.
+This paper focuses on white-box attacks, as they are generally more effective compared to black-box attacks \cite{croce2020reliable,wang2022iwa}.

+In recent years, many white-box attack techniques have been developed.
 Fast Gradient Sign Method (FGSM)~\cite{goodfellow2014explaining} generates adversarial examples by introducing non-random noise in the gradient direction of the loss function.
 Projected Gradient Descent (PGD)~\cite{madry2018towards} and Momentum Iterative Method (MIM) \cite{dong2018boosting} improve FGSM by generating adversarial samples in an iterative process.
 Later, Croce and Hein \cite{croce2020reliable} proposed Auto Projected Gradient Descent (APGD) with adaptive step size and combined it with two complementary attacks \cite{croce2020minimally, andriushchenko2020square}, developing the ensemble method APGD that outperforms existing methods on diverse benchmark datasets.
 In addition to gradient-based strategies, alternative methods have emerged.
-For instance, Backward Pass Differentiable Approximation (BPDA) \cite{athalye2018obfuscated} accommodates non-differentiable functions, while the Carlini and Wagner ($C\&W$) attack \cite{carlini2017towards} perturbs images with minimal delta to misclassify them.
+For instance, the Backward Pass Differentiable Approximation (BPDA) \cite{athalye2018obfuscated} accommodates non-differentiable functions, while the Carlini and Wagner ($C\&W$) attack \cite{carlini2017towards} perturbs images with minimal delta to misclassify them.